Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Strategy and key tools

 \textbf{About uniqueness.} Usual approaches to uniqueness for the martingale problem associated with a given operator are based on a perturbative method.
 Let us detail two of the main strategies developed in the literature.
 The historical one due to Stroock and Varadhan \cite{stro:vara:79} consists in exploiting some $L^p$ controls on the derivatives of a suitable Gaussian heat kernel (\emph{parametrix}).
 It allows, in the non-degenerate diffusive case, to establish well posedness provided the diffusion coefficient is solely continuous.
 As a by-product of this approach, Krylov like estimates of type \eqref{KRYLOV_1} are obtained, emphasizing that the canonical process associated with the solution actually possesses a density which enjoys integrability properties up to a certain threshold.
 Extensions of these types of results to the chain \eqref{SYST} are available in \cite{meno:17}.

 On the other hand, a more recent approach is due to Bass and Perkins \cite{bass:perk:09}.
 In the non-degenerate setting, under the stronger assumption of H\"older continuity of the diffusion coefficient, it only requires pointwise controls of an underlying \emph{parametrix} kernel.
-This approach has then been successfully extended to a hypoelliptic chain of type \eqref{SYST} in \cite{meno:10} in the diffusive case and in \cite{huan:meno:15} for more general stable driven degenerate SDEs of type \eqref{SYST} with dimension restriction.
+This approach has then been successfully extended under the considered weak type H\"ormander setting to a chain of type \eqref{SYST} in \cite{meno:10} in the diffusive case and in \cite{huan:meno:15} for more general stable driven degenerate SDEs of type \eqref{SYST} with dimension restrictions.
 It is actually more direct than the approach of Stroock and Varadhan.
-However, its drawback is that it does not provide \textit{a priori} informations on the density of the underlying canonical process.
+However, its drawback is that it does not provide \textit{a priori} information on the density of the underlying canonical process.

 Let us underline that in both cases, the \emph{parametrix} plays a central role.
-This approach consists in expanding the generator of a given stochastic process around a suitable \textit{proxy} process which can be well handled.
+This approach consists in expanding the generator of a given stochastic process around a suitable \textit{proxy} generator which can be well handled.
 The point is then to control in a suitable way the associated approximation error.
 In our current degenerate diffusive setting, since the SDE is Brownian driven, the difficulty is to exhibit an appropriate Gaussian process that fulfills the previously indicated constraints.

 When the drift $\gF$ is \textit{smooth} in addition to \A{A}, say globally Lipschitz continuous, it has been shown in \cite{dela:meno:10}, \cite{meno:10}, \cite{meno:17} that a good proxy is provided by the linearization around the deterministic flow associated with \eqref{SYST} (\emph{i.e.} when $\sigma=0$ therein) leading to consider a multi-scale Gaussian process as parametrix.
 It is therefore a natural candidate for the current work.
 Anyhow, under \A{A}, we do not have anymore a deterministic flow in the usual Cauchy-Lipschitz sense.
 A first difficulty is therefore to deal with non-smooth and non-unique Cauchy-Peano flows.
 It actually turns out that any measurable flow solving \eqref{SYST} with $\sigma=0 $ is a good candidate to make our machinery work.
 The specific controls associated with those objects are presented in Section \ref{CAUCHY_PEANO_FLOWS}.